longturn/freeciv21/docs/Coding/mapgen.rst

 adjacent rivers.
 Dry tiles are also penalized by dropping them with a 50% chance.
 In this way the rivers slowly grow inwards.

-Terrains are placed in a similar way: tiles are picked at random and terrain is assigned to them until reaching their expected number.
+Terrain is placed in a similar way: tiles are picked at random and terrain is assigned to them until reaching their expected number.
 This is done by groups of terrains, starting with forest-like, then desert-like, mountain-like, and finally swamp-like.
 The gaps are then filled with ice, tundras, plains, and